 Each quiz will contain the determined number of questions from the selected question banks.

 Each student in the course receives a unique set of questions.
-Even if students receive a few of the same questions, they will appear in a different order, so no assessment is alike.
+Even if students receive a few of the same questions, they will appear in a different order, so no test is alike.
 This is helpful in maintaining the validity of your quiz results.

-Importing a Test/Quiz
+Import a Test/Quiz

 To import a test/quiz from Blackboard 7.1-9.0, Edmastery, or ExamView, follow these steps:

-- Click the Add Question button.
+- Click Add Question.

-- Select the option to Import Test/Quiz.
+- Select Import Test/Quiz.